 Maybe you need to make extra money with a part-time job, or perhaps you can reduce your spending a little bit each week.
 By starting early, you will develop a savings habit that will help you for years to come.

 It’s tough to think about retirement when you haven’t even started your career yet.
 But if you start saving early, you could build a big nest egg over time.
-Since the effects of compound interest only increase with time, the earlier you can start the better.
+Since the effects of compound interest only increase with time, the earlier you can start, the better.

 Personal finance expert Sharon Marchisello doesn’t think high school is too early to begin saving for retirement.
-“Begin saving for retirement as soon as you have income,” Marchisello said.
+“Begin saving for retirement as soon as you have income,” Marchisello says.
 “The magic of compound interest will work in your favor.
 The longer you give your investments to grow, the less you will have to put aside.”

 For example, let’s say you set aside $1,200 per year with a 7.00% rate of return until you were 65.
 If you started saving at 30, you’d end up with $165,884 in your account.
 But if you started saving 10 years earlier?
 You’d have $342,899 by the time you retired.